sheatsley/datasets/README.md

 This downloads the NSL-KDD and creates one copy of the dataset:
-`protocol_type`, `service`, and `flag` features are one-hot encoded, while the remaining features (`all` applies transformations to all features, except those that are one-hot encoded) are normalized between 0-1.
+`protocol_type`, `service`, and `flag` features are one-hot encoded, while the remaining features (`all` applies transformations to all features, except those that are one-hot encoded) are individually normalized between 0-1.
 The dataset is saved as `nslkdd_minmaxscaler_onehotencoder_labelencoder` and written to `out/`.

 Once datasets have been transformed, they can be readily loaded via (for example):